 Note: CME’s endowed scholarships are selected annually, and each award has its own specific qualifications.

 Applications must be completed in full and submitted to Dr. Scott Kilpatrick in person or by email to firstname.lastname@example.org.
 Applications must be received by 5 p.m.
 CST on March 1, 2021 to receive consideration by the CME Scholarship Committee.

 Award recipients will be selected by March 15, 2020.
 All CME students are encouraged to apply.

 The purpose of this award is to provide a one-time academic scholarship in the amount of $1,000.
-Recipients must be full-time students, residents of Mississippi, classified as juniors, hold at least a 3.00 cumulative GPA and be members in good standing of the CME program.
+Recipients must be full-time students, residents of Mississippi, classified as juniors, and hold at least a 3.00 cumulative GPA.

 Ketchman Family Scholarship | Deadline March 1, 2020